treeframework/object.box/README.md

 * [tools.functions](https://github.com/treeframework/tools.functions)
 * [trump.clearfix](https://github.com/treeframework/trump.clearfix)

-If you install the Box object using Bower, you will get these dependencies at the same time.
-If not using bower, please be sure to install and `@import` these dependencies in the  relevant way.
+If you install the `box` object using Bower or npm, you will get these dependencies at the same time.
+If not using Bower or npm, please be sure to install and `@import` these dependencies in the  relevant way.

 ## Installation

-The recommended installation method is Bower, but you can install the Box module via npm,  Git Submodule, or copy and paste.
+You can install the `box` module via Bower, npm, or copy and paste.

 ### Install using Bower: